dbacchet/crt_mods_restorations/sony_kv-13fm12/13fm12_mod.md

 In order to use the remote to automatically enable RGB and Component on the right channel, we will use the O-SEL0 and O-SEL1 signals (pin 10 and 11) in the Micom.
 They will go high (approx 3.5V) when the TV is tuned on Video1 and Video2, respectively.
 The idea is to use those signals to trigger YS2 for RGB (pin 29 in the chroma) when on Video 1 and YUWSW for component (pin 36 in the chroma) when on Video 2.

 The problem is that connecting them directly will bring down the voltage too much on those lines and make switching of the audio/video very unstable.
-Using a 1k or 2k resistor in line will not work either, because then the voltage will not be high enough to activate YS and YUVSW.
+Using an inline 1k or 2k resistor will not work either, because then the voltage will not be high enough to activate YS and YUVSW in the chroma.

 The solution in this case is to create a buffer using a transistor for each line, so we can decouple the two sides, and get ~3V to the blanking pins.
 The schematic is like the following:
 ![buffer_schema](buffer_schema.png)